Professor David James

 Professor and Director, ESRC Wales Doctoral Training Partnership

-I am a Professor in the School of Social Sciences at Cardiff University, and Director of the ESRC Wales Doctoral Training Partnership (a consortium led by Cardiff University which also includes the universities of Aberystwyth, Bangor, Cardiff Metropolitan, Gloucestershire and Swansea - http://www.walesdtc.ac.uk).
+I am a Professor in the School of Social Sciences at Cardiff University, and Director of the ESRC Wales Doctoral Training Partnership (a consortium led by Cardiff University which also includes the universities of Aberystwyth, Bangor, Cardiff Metropolitan, Gloucestershire and Swansea - www.walesdtp.ac.uk).
 I have a distinguished track record as a social science researcher and teacher, mainly focused on the study of Education.
 I am Chair of the Executive Editors of a leading international journal, the British Journal of Sociology of Education ( http://www.tandfonline.com/toc/cbse20/current#.Vdr-1LxViko) and am on the Editorial Board of the Journal of Education and Work.
 I am a member of the ESRC Peer Review College.
 Up to 2017 I was an elected member of the Council of the British Education Research Association (BERA) and Chair of BERA's Membership and Engagement Committee.
 I served on the Education Sub-panel for the 2014 REF (Research Excellence Framework) and chaired a panel assessing the quality of educational research for the Estonian Ministry of Education in 2013.
 At the end of 2017 I was appointed to chair the UK REF 2021 Education sub-panel.

 I have directed many research projects, evaluations and consultancies for a range of funders and clients, including the ESRC, government departments and agencies, local authorities, charities, universities, colleges and schools, all to time and within budget.
 I co-designed and co-directed the ESRC project 'Transforming Learning Cultures in Further Education' (2001-2005) and the ESRC project 'Identities, Education and the White Urban Middle Classes' (2005-2007).
 The first of these is still the only independent, large-scale study of learning in the English FE sector.
 I also co-directed an ESRC seminar series on 'New directions in learning and skills in England, Scotland and Wales' (2008-2010) and am part of the core team for a policy-focused seminar series on FE and Skills across the four countries of the UK (2017-2018).
 I recently carried out (with Prof Lorna Unwin) a policy-focused study, commissioned by the Minister, of high quality vocational programmes in Further Education in Wales - see http://ppiw.org.uk/files/2016/01/PPIW-Report-Fostering-High-Quality-Further-Education-in-Wales.pdf

 I am interested in supervising PhDs that in some way tackle the relationship between social inequality and all phases of the education system.
 Please see the 'Teaching' section.